 - ~/Library/Application Scripts/com.microsoft.Outlook

-- Once you’ve removed all the files related to Outlook, go to Trash and empty it.
+Once you’ve removed all the files related to Outlook, go to Trash and empty it.

 How to uninstall Outlook using App Cleaner & Uninstaller

-The automatic method requires using a special cleanup utility App Cleaner & Uninstaller.
-App Cleaner & Uninstaller automatically finds all the service files of each application and allows you to remove them without leaving any remaining file.
+The automatic method requires using a special cleanup utility called App Cleaner & Uninstaller, which automatically finds all the service files of each application and allows you to remove them without leaving any remaining files.

 - Find and select Outlook from the list of apps.

-- Click the Remove button.
+- Click the Uninstall button.